jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 - Lower living costs with faster adoption of innovations
 - Transform ideological divisions into technological collaboration

-Whether you are a business owner, policymaker or, someone seeking deeper insight into the human condition, _Techvolution_ is an essential new framework for understanding our rapidly changing world.
-With this new paradigm, you will emerge with a profound new perspective on your place in history and the extraordinary future that awaits us as a self-aware technological species.
+Whether you are a business owner, policymaker or someone seeking deeper insight into the human condition, _Techvolution_ is an essential new framework for understanding our rapidly changing world.
+With this new paradigm, you will emerge with a profound new perspective on your place in history and the extraordinary future that awaits us as self-aware technological beings.

 ## Inner Flap